Battle of the Network Stars

 Battle of the Network Stars is a series of competitions in which television stars from ABC, CBS and NBC would compete in various sporting events.
 A total of 19 of these competitions were held between 1976 and 1988, all of which were aired by ABC.

 In 2003, NBC attempted to revive Battle of the Network Stars with a two-hour special.

 In 2005, Bravo premiered a revived version of the show named Battle of the Network Reality Stars.
-Also in 2005, ESPN premiered a short-lived, sports-themed spinoff version of Battle of the Network Stars as Battle of the Gridiron Stars featuring twenty players from the AFC and NFC competing in a variety of tasks that had nothing to do with football.
+Also in 2005, ESPN premiered a sports-themed spinoff version of Battle of the Network Stars as Battle of the Gridiron Stars featuring twenty players from the AFC and NFC competing in a variety of tasks that had nothing to do with football.

-In 2017, ABC revived the series as a summer series which ran from June 29 to September 7, 2017.
+In 2017, ABC revived the series as a summer series, which ran from June 29 to September 7, 2017.

 Broadcast history

 The first Battle was broadcast on ABC starting in November 1976.
 The program proved popular and continued for an additional eight and a half years, with subsequent episodes airing approximately every six months until May 1985.
 One final competition aired in December 1988.
 NBC tried to revive the competition in August 2003 with Tony Potts as host, but with an intra-network contest consisting of personalities from the NBC family of networks.
 Typically, episodes were aired twice per calendar year, once during the spring and once during the fall during Nielsen Ratings sweeps weeks.

 Sports broadcaster Howard Cosell hosted or co-hosted all but one of the first nineteen competitions (he did not host the 1985 edition due to a falling-out with ABC, but he returned for the final edition in 1988), and commented on the action with a semi-serious version of the style for which he was famous.

 When ABC revived the program as a weekly series in 2017, Mike Greenberg and Joe Tessitore took over the hosting duties.
+Furthermore, each episode began with a remake of the opening sequence of ABC's Wide World of Sports.